ej31/claude-session-tracker/README.md

 ## Features

 **Session URL notification**
-When a session starts, Claude tells you where it's tracked:
+When a session starts, Claude tells you where it's tracked
 ```
 This session is being tracked at https://github.com/you/repo/issues/42
 ```

 **Smart title updates**
-Issue title auto-updates with your latest prompt:
+Issue title auto-updates with your latest prompt
 ```
 [project-name] your latest prompt here...
 ```